elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 mix test
 ```

-Remember that Ecto does keep track of database changes through migrations, yet it is not particularly helpful when it comes to
-writing such migrations.
-Until there is a `mix` recipe for computing migrations (it could do so, from the current schemas and the
-cumulative effect of all existing migrations), we need to write things twice: once in the schemas, and again in migration
-files.
-So let's get to work and write our first migration, relative to moving from an empty database to one with the above schema
-definitions.

-**TODO**

-With the migration in place, we can apply it, and have a look at the database tables.

-**TODO**
+**TODO complete database initialization**

 ## Back to work

+Now that we have a complete structure, and a database, we can put the above Location module in the `lib/garden/location.ex` file,
-Put the Location file in the `decide me.ex` file, and create a `plant.ex` file next to it.
+and create a `plant.ex` file next to it, with this content.

 ```iex
 defmodule Garden.Plant do